cehbrecht/quick-sphinx-tutorial/docs/source/index.rst

 Quick Sphinx Tutorial
 =====================

-Welcome to this short Sphinx tutorial.
+Welcome to this short `Sphinx`_ tutorial.
 This tutorial will give you a quick overview of what Sphinx can do for you.
-If you want to know more details about Sphinx then have a look at :ref:`appendix` or at `one`_ or the `other`_ tutorial.
+If you want to know about the Sphinx details then have a look at :ref:`appendix` and at `one`_ or the `other`_ tutorial.

 Of course a tutorial about Sphinx is written in Sphinx.